-In a previous post, we discussed the history of life insurance and its use at the turn of the 20th century as the primary vehicle for retirement planning.
+At the turn of the 20th century, whole life was the primary vehicle for retirement planning.

 Currently, the system is rigged against the middle class because everything is geared toward taking your money and transferring it to banks and investment companies who are often one and the same due to legal changes that have favored the wealthy at the expense of the middle class.

 When you create your own banking system through mutual whole life insurance in such a way as to escape from traditional banking and reliance upon Wall Street for your retirement, you can eventually recapture all of your debt costs AND stop the roller coaster that history has shown is inherent in investing in the stock market.